Dissimilis/StatefulAuthenticationMiddleware/README.md

-# StatefulAuthenticationMiddleware
+# OWIN stateful token authentication middleware
-OWIN stateful token authentication middleware (for when you want to store token in database)
+For when you want to store token in database

 See WebApiDemo project for usage demo